 Once you’ve figured out the approximate value of the type of property you want, you can then work out how much you need to save for a deposit.

 Save for a deposit

-Having a budget, a cash flow strategy and understanding your relationship with money [LINK] are all equally important parts of the puzzle.
-If you want personalised help with any (or all) of these key aspects, click HERE to book in for a free mini-session to see if I can help you out.
+Having a budget, a cash flow strategy and understanding your relationship with money are all equally important parts of the puzzle.

 The exact amount that you need to save will be somewhere between 5 – 20% of the intended purchase price, plus a little bit more for transaction costs such as stamp duty, mortgage application fees, legal fees and pest and building inspection costs.
-Most of the good online calculators should include estimates for these costs based on what state the property is in.
+Most (good) online calculators should include estimates for these costs based on what state the property is in.

 Conduct home inspections

 Once your savings has reached the target you set, you can start searching for properties you want to buy.
 Make sure that you consider your priorities before you decide on a property.
 It will come down to those key reasons you decided you wanted to buy a home in the first place.
 Consider the size, location, configuration and features.
 Imagine yourself living there and tap into how it makes you feel.

 If you don’t want to spend the time and energy in conducting the search yourself, there is also the option of a buyer’s agent.
 They will do the hard work on your behalf by narrowing down the options and even negotiating on your behalf.
 This of course, comes at a cost.
 Either a percentage of the property value or a fixed fee.
 It can be worth it if you’re short on time or just plain sick of spending your Saturdays doing inspections.

 Getting pre-approval isn’t always necessary.
 But, if you know that you’re ready to buy in the next 3 – 6 months, it makes things easier.
 It also puts you in a better position to negotiate.